Cart

 The rise of craft beers in French-speaking Switzerland

 In less than ten years, French-speaking Switzerland has established itself as a true hotbed of craft beer creation.
-Once dominated by large industrial brands, the region has seen the emergence of an impressive number of microbreweries, each bringing its own vision and know-how.
+Once dominated by large industrial brands, the region has seen the emergence of an impressive number of microbreweries, each bringing its own vision and expertise.
 Among them, La Nébuleuse, founded in 2014 by three childhood friends, has become one of the symbols of this brewing revolution, with its bold beers and commitment to sustainability.

-Pioneers of the movement: the birth of craft breweries in French-speaking Switzerland
+The pioneers of the movement: the birth of craft breweries in French-speaking Switzerland

 From humble beginnings to rapid expansion